planetmint/PRPs/7/README.md

 This procedure was automated by a [custom script][self:provide.sh].

-Three main configuration files were generated and edited (all of them are included as extra files in this BEP):
+Three main configuration files were generated and edited (all of them are included as extra files in this PRP):
 - The Tendermint [`config.toml`](self:config.toml) configuration file (default location: `${HOME}/.tendermint/config/config.toml`) was generated via `tendermint init` and customized.
 - The Tendermint [`genesis.json`][self:genesis.json] file (generated though the previous command `tendermint init`) was customized with the public keys of the four nodes.
 It was then copied into all machines under `${HOME}/.tendermint/config/genesis.json`.
 - The Planetmint [`.planetmint`][self:planetmint.json] was generated via `Planetmint configure` and copied into all machines under `${HOME}/.planetmint`.